F-Zero X

+is a 1998 racing game developed and published by Nintendo for the Nintendo 64.
 It is a sequel to the original F-Zero (1990), and is the first F-Zero installment with 3D graphics.
 The game has a steep learning curve and its gameplay experience is similar to that of the original.
+An expansion pack, known simply as the F-Zero X Expansion Kit, which included a track and vehicle editor, was released in Japan in 2000.

 F-Zero X introduced the ability to attack other racers, a Death Race mode, and a random track generator called the "X Cup".
 In the Death Race, the player's objective is to rapidly annihilate or pass the 29 other racers, and the X-Cup generates a different set of tracks each time played.
 Critics generally praised F-Zero X for its fast gameplay, abundance of courses and vehicles, track design, and maintaining a high framerate, although it has been widely criticized for its lack of graphical detail.
+F-Zero X was ported in 2004 to the iQue Player and had re-releases through the Virtual Console for Wii in 2007, later on Wii U, and through the Nintendo Classics service, featuring online multiplayer, in 2022.